In Brief

 The Salience Network

-Recent research has framed misophonia as a disorder of the salience network.. the brain system responsible for deciding which stimuli deserve attention and which can be filtered out.
+Recent research has framed misophonia as involving the salience network: the brain system responsible for deciding which stimuli deserve attention and which can be filtered out.

-In most people, quiet, repetitive everyday sounds are tagged as non-salient and filtered from conscious attention.
-In misophonia, these same sounds are tagged as highly salient.. worthy of urgent, sustained, full-body attention.
+In many people, quiet, repetitive everyday sounds are tagged as non-salient and filtered from conscious attention.
+In misophonia, these same sounds can be tagged as highly salient, worthy of urgent, sustained, full-body attention.
 The filtering system is not broken.
-It is set differently.
+It is responding differently.

 Understanding this shifts the question from "why can't you just ignore it?" to "why does your brain tag this as important?"
 And the answer, increasingly, appears to be a combination of genetics, early experience, and nervous system calibration.